Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 Furthermore, individuals can find inmates in county jails by calling the sheriff’s office or visiting them in person.

-To help streamline finding someone who was arrested, our free resource on finding Utah arrest and criminal records gives a full list of county inmate rosters and contact information as well as several other criminal record custodians to check with.
+To help streamline finding someone who was arrested, this free resource on finding Utah arrest and criminal records gives a full list of county inmate rosters and contact information as well as several other criminal record custodians to check with.

-How Do I Look Up Someone’s Mugshots in Utah?
+How To View Someone’s Mugshots in Utah

-Viewing mugshots in Utah is usually doable through a specific county’s social media pages or updated sheriff’s official homepage.
-For example, Washington County offers a current inmate roster of jail bookings.
 In addition, Davis County provides an inmate roster with their personal information (first name, last name, gender, age, and booking date).7

 Simply locate your county sheriff’s office website and look for an inmate roster, offender search, or check their social media if all else fails.